-Mode Description S Single frame The camera takes one photograph each time the shutter-release button is pressed. 밀L Continuous low-speed The camera takes photographs at a selected rate while the shutter-release button is pressed. • Choose from rates of from 10 to 1 fps.
-To choose the frame rate, hold the □ button and rotate a command dial. 밀비 Continuous high-speed The camera takes photographs at a selected rate while the shutter-release button is pressed.
+Mode Description S Single frame The camera takes one photograph each time the shutter-release button is pressed.
+While the shutter-release button is present the shutter-release button is present the shutter-release button is present to 10 to 1 fps The camera takes photographs at a selected rate while the shutter-release button is pressed. • Choose from rates of from 10 to 1 fps.
+To choose the frame rate, hold the □ button and rotate a command dial. 밀ᅢ Continuous high-speed The camera takes photographs at a selected rate while the shutter-release button is pressed.
 Use for active subjects. • Choose from rates of from 20 to 10 fps.
 To choose the frame rate, hold the □ button and rotate a command dial.